 Expensive and uselessly low-quality data feeds prohibit classroom learning that mimics the real world.
-Learning to model in Excel is so important if you're pursuing a future in finance or accounting.
-Students can individually access Intrinio Data on one of our free plans, or subscribe to an affordable $40 plan if they need more data.
-If you're interested in not paying for that data - refer us to your librarian or professor.
-We'd prefer Intrinio to be a campus-wide resource so it's not coming out of your pocket.
+Learning to model in Excel is so important if you’re pursuing a future in finance or accounting.
+Students can individually access Intrinio Data by subscribing to an affordable plan.
+If you’re interested in not paying for that data – refer us to your librarian or professor.
+We’d prefer Intrinio to be a campus-wide resource so it’s not coming out of your pocket.
 Regardless, leveraging Intrinio in Excel will set you far apart from other students entering the workforce by giving you a taste of professional modeling.

 If you’re a professor conducting academic research, our API or Excel tools are perfect for you.
 They provide a clean, easy and affordable way to access large amounts of comparable data.
 Sign up to test it out, and send your purchasing managers our way.